Amog-OS/AmogOS/README.md

 (please note that by downloading AmogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGID-16 virus.
 Please refer to https://www.youtube.com/watch?v=nFstpT_YTro for treatment methods).

 ## Testing AmogOS :
-Also, you can run AmogOS now online , without installing , at DistroTest: https://distrotest.net/AmogOS/.
+Also, you can run AmogOS now online, without installing, at DistroTest: https://distrotest.net/AmogOS/.

 ## Website:
-Our Website is online over at https://www.jostroos.ml/amogos , designed by Fengzi (he's too sus to keep his full name here), and maybe check out our parent OS Jostro OS too...
+Our Website is online over at https://www.jostroos.ml/amogos, designed by Fengzi (he's too sus to keep his full name here), and maybe check out our parent OS Jostro OS too...

 ## Startpage:
 The official startpage for AmogOS is over at https://www.jostroos.ml/amogos/startpage/.